Eyebrow Background Glow

 })

 The AWS infra stays exactly the same across all patterns.
-You switch between them with one line in infra-cdk/config.yaml.
-Deployment takes 5 to 10 minutes.
+You switch between them in agentcore/config.yaml.

 You get a fully working agentic application with a CopilotKit frontend connected to a LangGraph or Strands agent running on AgentCore, with no infrastructure code to write.